reversecoder148/irregular-verb-list-for-english-learners/README.md

 Print it as a quick-reference guide.

 Test yourself by covering the past tense columns.
+## 📜 License
+This project is licensed under the [Creative Commons Attribution 4.0 International License](LICENSE.md).

 Pair with flashcards (Anki/Quizlet) for spaced repetition.